This page pertains to lessons given at the Apple Valley location. Affiliate teachers may have different recommendations.

 - The strings should be changed if they’re more than six months old.
 Why?
 Because relatively old strings are sometimes difficult to tune up, have a dull tone, and reduced volume.
 The also deteriorate even if the guitar is not played.
 Note that the “industry standard” for someone who practices several times a week is a string change every three months.

 - The guitar should not buzz or rattle when notes are played.

 - The neck needs to be largely straight, not bowed up or down or twisted.
 If it is, the guitar won’t tune up.
 If it’s bowed up, the strings will be too high above the fingerboard, and will be difficult to press down with the fretting fingers.

-- Assuming relatively fresh strings, the guitar should tune up properly.
+- If the strings are relatively fresh, the guitar should tune up perfectly.

 We will check all of these points for you during a free guitar check-up.
 If necessary, issues can be addressed by a local repair shop.
 Hoffmann’s in Minneapolis is one of the best, and is the authorized warranty shop for several major acoustic guitar brands.

 - Buy one with a SOLID wood top.
 Laminated tops (plywood) produce a poor tone, weak volume, and limited dynamic range.
 They also have very low resale value.